 The Council are supportive of a statue being placed on the plinth and look forward to receiving further information from the group to include full details on the materials of construction and a business plan to cover the care of the statue once installed.

 For further information please contact Steve Nash, Town Clerk on email@example.com or 01793 850222 during office hours.

 The Town Council would like to thank residents for their contributions – comments/diagrams and suggestions, regarding the Stone Poppy published in the 2018 Winter Edition of Community Magazine.
 We received 67 replies which were collated and discussed at a Full Council meeting on Thursday 14th February 2019.
 The minutes of that meeting can be found here.
-Local resident Tom Patterson will establish a committee to take this project forward, with Councillors Rob Anstee, Marion Sweet and Steve Watts to serve on this committee.
-Contact details for these Councillors can be found here.
+Local resident Tom Patterson will establish a committee to take this project forward.
+Councillor Steve Watts serves on this committee.
+Contact details for this Councillor can be found here.